-- If that fails we can go for the pipeline approach provided there are some untreated beneficiaries.
+- If that fails, we can go for the pipeline approach, provided there are some untreated beneficiaries.

-We cannot address the problem of selection bias if none of the above are possible.
+We cannot address the problem of selection bias if none of the above is possible.
 Thus, we are left to rely on program theory and triangulation to build an argument.
 Thus, setting up a Theory of Change (TOC) Model helps make plausible association easy.

 3. Designing the Stakeholder Survey

-- It should be in line with the program theory and data must be collected across the results chain, not just on outcomes.
+- It should be in line with the program theory, and data must be collected across the results chain, not just on outcomes.

-- Allocate enough time to double check on instruments before initiating the survey.
+- Allocate enough time to double-check on instruments before initiating the survey.
 It should be convenient to form a relational database to ease analysis and data entry.
 This process can easily take 4-6 months.

 - Include PII in the survey so you can refer to the same respondent for later rounds of the survey as needed.

 - Avoid changes in survey design mid-way of the process as this can result in inconsistent results.